gwyatt40/Pi-in-the-Sky/README.md

 - On most balloon websites, 8 ft weather balloons sell for about $30.
 [Website 1](https://www.scientificsales.com/8237-Weather-Balloon-300-Grams-Natural-p/8237.htm); [Website 2](https://www.scientificsonline.com/product/professional-weather-balloon-6555)

 ### Flight (Descent):
+- Balloon will be filled with helium.
+How much helium and source?
+- After the balloon reaches a certain height (determined by height sensor) it will release helium to descend.
+- Bob has a helium valve from a previous project that we will use to accomplish this.
+- This valve will be controlled by a servo, which will start off closed (at a certain angle) and then turn to open the valve and allow helium to escape.
+- I created a very basic code for this servo control (need to upload to github) and here is a website for [servo control with a raspberry pi](https://tutorials-raspberrypi.com/raspberry-pi-servo-motor-control/)

 ### Dropping Mechanism (+ height sensor):